Vehicles torched in arson attacks in South Yorkshire

-Firefighters were called out to three vehicles torched in arson attacks in South Yorkshire overnight.
+Firefighters were called out to a spate of arson attacks on vehicles in South Yorkshire.

-A Mitsubishi Shogun was set alight in Rockley Lane, Birdwell, Barnsley, this morning and a car was fired on the driveway of a house in Standis Close, Shirecliffe, Sheffield.

-A car was also set on fire in Keresforth Road, Dodworth, Barnsley.
+A Renault Clio was torched on Sough Hall Avenue, Thorpe Hesley at 12.55am on Saturday, and a BMW was torched on Barrowfield Road, Thurnscoe at around 5am.

+At around 6pm on Saturday evening, firefighters were call to a Vauxhall Astra that had been deliberately set on fire on Rolleston Road, Firth Park, Sheffield.

+A vehicle was torched on Coniston Road, in Barnsley town centre, at 2am last night and a BMW was targeted on Swanee Road, Kendray at 2.05am.

+Three cars were set alight on Charles Street, Worsbrough Bridge, Barnsley at around 1.25am, but the fire was out by the time firefighters arrived.

-Witnesses or anyone with information on those responsible should call South Yorkshire Police on 101.
+Anyone with information about fires should call South Yorkshire Police on 101.

 Almost Done!